jjl/domiscuity/README.md

 # domiscuity

-Parse html5 and manipulate and convert its DOM.
+Parse html5 and play with the DOM with a clean API

-Supports clojure and clojurescript
+Supports clojure, clojurescript support coming as soon as we figure out how to unit test it properly (bad phantomjs!)

 ## Usage